Dynatrace-Dave-Mauney/Automation/GettingStarted.md

   - Enter "quit()" to exit the Python terminal

 - Download the "Automation" repository
-  - This can be done using "git clone" if you are familiar with git
+  - This can be done using "git clone", if you are familiar with git
   - Otherwise, simply download a zip of the repository and expand it in a directory of your choice
-  - Either way, you will need to click the green "Code" button on [this page](https://github.com/Dynatrace-Dave-Mauney/Automation)
+  - Either way, you will need to click the green "Code" button on [this page](https://github.com/Dynatrace-Dave-Mauney/Automation) to start the process

+## Command Line Configuration

 - Configure a virtual environment
   - Open a command prompt/terminal